 - At this point it is your privilege to choose the issue image: Make sure you have rights to the image; connect to issue theme; suggest to the Editor in Chief for final approval.

-- You specially look at the abstracts of the papers, as readers will often read just them.
+- You specifically look at the abstracts of the papers, as readers will often only read them.
 Abstracts need to relate to the issue’s theme.

 6. Publishing Papers